fbpx

 According to the country’s Land Transport Authority (LTA), roads take up about 12% of the total land area in Singapore today.
 Due to land constraints and rising demand for real estate, there will even be more limitations in further expanding the road network.
 Hence, current effort to stifle traffic and discourage car ownership in Singapore is to provide more alternatives to get around the country, which is currently underway.
 Indeed, the country is committing S$36 billion over the next five years to achieve a car-lite society for Singaporeans.

-In July 2022, Standard Insights surveyed more than one thousand Singaporeans to learn more about their global consumption in the automotive industry.
+In July 2022, Standard Insights surveyed over a thousand people living in Singapore to learn more about their global consumption in the automotive industry.
 The statistics collected reflect striking similarities between Singaporean’s current perceptions and sentiments about their means of travel.

 Specifically, 79.89% of respondents said they have no plans to buy or lease a new car anytime soon.
 Most people who are considering buying or leasing a new car soon have yet to choose a time frame as to when to purchase.